How to Date a Nerdy Guy

 The problem with emotions

 In their passion for fact and truth, nerdy men can run right over other people's emotions.
-Annoyingly, you can't treat their own feelings the same way.
+Annoyingly, you can't treat their own feelings the same way they treat yours.

 One thing common with nerdy guys is that they disregard or even mistrust feelings.
 Even more than other types of men, they will keep their emotions closed up.
 If he does open up to you, it means that he really values your friendship and is ready to get more serious with the relationship.